elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

 ??? note "Zenodo - GitHub integration"

-    This tutorial will guide you through the steps of creating a Zenodo record for your GitHub repository which will be automatically versioned.
-Upon creation of a new realse of your repository, a new DOI, linked to the original one,  will be issued.
-Make sure to have an ORCID and a GitHub account before we get started.
+    This tutorial will guide you through creating a Zenodo record for your GitHub repository that supports automatic versioning.
+Each time you create a new release of your repository, Zenodo will generate a new DOI that is linked to the original one.
+Before we get started, make sure you have the following accounts set up:

-    ??? success "Get an ORCID iD"
+    ??? success "Get an ORCID"

-        Create your ORCID iD by [registering](https://orcid.org/register) at the [ORCID website](https://info.orcid.org/researchers/)
+        Register for an ORCID iD at the [registering](https://orcid.org/register) at the [ORCID website](https://info.orcid.org/researchers/)

     ??? success "Get a GitHub account"

-        Create your GitHub account by [signing up](https:/github.com)
+        If you don’t already have one, create a GitHub account by signing up [here](https:/github.com)

     #### Step 1- Link your repository to Zenodo